frankienicoletti/fullstack-exercise/README.md

 Feel free to create the backend using any language of your choice.
 The only requirement is to dockerize the backend, and add it to the docker compose environment.

+One thing to note for your backend: you'll need to support CORS so that the client doesn't deny the access control headers.

 ## Getting started

 To get started, please fork this repository.
 We'd like you to share this repository